Risk Awareness in HTN Planning: Introduction

 \subsection{HTN Planning and Its Risk Neutrality}

-Among AI planning techniques, Hierarchical Task Network (HTN) planning is a widely used one in real-world domains, such as Web service composition, e.g,~\cite{wu2003automating}, games, e.g.~\cite{kelly2008offline}, robotics, e.g.~\cite{weser2010:robot}, healthcare, e.g.,~\cite{fdez2011supporting}, cloud computing~\cite{georgievski2017:cloudapps}, building automation~\cite{georgievski2017:pmc}.
-This technique is essentially based on the idea of enriching planning domains with knowledge on how to accomplish tasks in some domain~\cite{georgievski2015htn,bercher2019survey}.
-This rich domain knowledge and its intrinsic hierarchical structure enable HTN planning to provide a natural approach to simulate the way in which one conceptualises performs decision making in domains that involve risk.
+Among AI planning techniques, Hierarchical Task Network (HTN) planning is a widely used one in real-world domains, such as games, e.g.~\cite{kelly2008offline}, robotics, e.g.~\cite{weser2010:robot}, healthcare, e.g.,~\cite{fdez2011supporting}, Web service composition, e.g,~\cite{wu2003automating}, cloud computing, e.g.~\cite{georgievski2017:cloudapps}, and building automation, e.g.~\cite{georgievski2017:pmc}.
+This technique is essentially based on the idea of enriching planning domains with knowledge on how to accomplish tasks~\cite{georgievski2015htn,bercher2019survey}.
+This rich domain knowledge and its intrinsic hierarchical structure enable HTN planning to provide a natural approach to simulate the way in which one conceptualises decision making in domains that involve risk.
 In particular, HTN planning requires an initial state, an initial task network as an objective to be accomplished, and domain knowledge consisting of networks of primitive and compound tasks.
 A task network represents a hierarchy of tasks each of which can be directly executed, if the task is primitive, or decomposed via methods into subtasks, if the task is compound.
-One way to search for solutions is to start decomposing the initial task network and continue doing it until all compound tasks have been decomposed.
-The solution is a plan which equates to a set of primitive tasks applicable to the initial state, if it exists.
+One way to search for solutions is to start decomposing the initial task network and continue doing it until all compound tasks have been decomposed, i.e., a task network consisting of only primitive tasks is reached.
+The solution, if it exists, is a plan which equates to a linearisation of the set of primitive tasks applicable to the initial state.

 In the realm of uncertainty, there are HTN planning approaches that deal with probabilistic plans and differ in what selection criteria each approach uses to rank plans.
 Some planning approaches do not consider action costs, but rather consider probabilistic effects of actions.
 These approaches aim at finding plans with the highest probability of success, e.g.,~\cite{biundo2004dealing}.
 Other approaches do take action costs into account, but aim at finding plans that have the highest probability of not exceeding a predefined cost limit, e.g.,~\cite{lin2020bounded}.
 There are even approaches that assume the world is deterministic and assign a single real-valued number to each action to quantify its resource consumption~\cite{bercher2017admissible,bechon2014hipop}.
 Such approaches usually aim at computing cost-optimal plans, where the plan's cost is the total sum of the costs of its constituent actions.